haoran-png/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition using Decision Trees and Random Forests

 ## Overview
-This project compares Decision Trees (DT) and Random Forests (RF) for handwritten digit recognition using the MNIST dataset (or your dataset).
+This project compares Decision Trees (DT) and Random Forests (RF) for handwritten digit recognition using the MNIST dataset (https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
 The aim is to evaluate both models based on:

 - Classification accuracy